 This laboratory provides students with an area to build and test their prototypes.
 Internet access is available as well as standard electronic bench equipment (oscilloscope, digital multimeter, function generator, and power supply).
 Workbenches and equipment are available for component assembly and packaging, soldering, and mechanical assembly.

-The Electronics Laboratory is a core work area for all electronics and computer engineering technology students.
-Twenty computers, each linked by a general purpose interface bus to its own set of test equipment, enable students to perform computer-aided tests, circuit analysis and simulation tasks, and to solve data acquisition and process control problems.
-Each computer is loaded with an array of current software packages and is connected for e-mail and Internet access.
+The Electronics Laboratory is a core work area for all Electrical and Computer Engineering students.
+Twenty laptops each linked by a general purpose interface bus to its own set of test equipment (oscilloscopes, digital multimeters, power supplies and function generators), enable students to perform computer-aided tests, circuit analysis, and simulation tasks as well as to solve data acquisition and process control problems.

-The Electromagnetics and Telecommunications Laboratory is intended primarily to meet the needs of the rapidly growing telecommunications industry.
-This student work area is currently equipped with ten of the latest RF network analyzers and ten computers for work in electromagnetic field theory.
+This laboratory is intended primarily to meet the needs of the rapidly growing communication industry.
+The student work area is currently equipped with ten RF network analyzers, oscilloscopes, high frequency wave generators, and ten laptops.

-The Power and Controls Laboratory is a specialty lab dedicated to the study of various size motors and generators and to the analysis and design of analog and digital feedback control systems.
-Centered on four machine sets, this student work area is supported by ten computers, digital oscilloscopes, and digital multimeter
+The Power and Controls Laboratory is a specialty lab dedicated to the study of various types of motors and generators as well as the analysis and design of analog and digital feedback control systems.
+Centered on four motor-generator sets, the student work area is supported by laptops, power supplies, function generators, digital oscilloscopes, and digital multimeters.